philippe44/AirConnect/README.md

 - `name`           : The name that will appear for the device in AirPlay.
 You can change the default name.
 - `upnp_max`       : set the maximum UPnP version use to search players (default 1)
 - `http_length`    : same as `-g` command line parameter
+- `stream_type' <broadcast|track|radio> : set the type of stream Sonos players should expect (default Broadcast) so that they don't wait to buffer enough data before playing
 - `metadata <0|1>` : send metadata to player (only for mp3 and aac codecs and if player supports ICY protocol)
 - `artwork`        : an URL to an artwork to be displayed on player
 - `flush <0|1>`    : (default 1) set AirPlay *FLUSH* commands response (see also --noflush in [Misc tips](#misc-tips) section)